lucafeldk/CO2Calculator/README.md

 CO2-Emissions are the main cause of man-made climate change.
 The biggest amount of  CO2 emissions in the world are emitted through the production of electricity.
 Per produced kilowatt-hour a certain amount of gram CO2 is emitted.
 This tool aims to visualize these emissions based on ENTSO-E data.

 ## CO2 Emissionsfactor per Production Type
 Every energy prodcution type emmits a different amount of CO2 per kwh.
 Obviously fossil Energy sources like brown coal, hard coal or oil emitts more CO2 than greener alternatives like Wind or Solar Energy.
 The [ENTSO-E Transperency Platform](https://transparency.entsoe.eu/) provides for each energy production type the amount of power that is generated in an 15-minute Intervall.
-If you assign each of this production type an emmisionfactor you calculate the emission per production type:
+If you assign each of this production types an emmisionfactor you are able to calculate the emission per production type:

 | Code | Energietyp                             | emssionfactor in gCO2eq/kwH |
 |------|----------------------------------------|-------------|